Azure/azure-rest-api-specs/README.md

 |    |       \---readme.md
 ```

-If the AutoRest configuration file (aka. the readme.md) is placed out side of sub-service/sub-component folder, then there will be only one SDK package that holds all sub-services/sub-components.
-If the file is placed inside each sub-service/sub-component folder, then there will be separate SDK packages of each sub-services/sub-components.
-Ensure to consult [Azure SDK ArchBoard](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/667/Azure-SDK-Archboard-Review) for SDK packaging strategy at the beginning of service API definition.
+If the AutoRest configuration file (aka. the readme.md) is placed out of sub-service/sub-component folders, then there will be only one SDK package that holds all sub-services/sub-components.
+If the file is placed in each sub-service/sub-component folder, then there will be separate SDK packages of each sub-service/sub-component.
+Ensure to consult [Azure SDK ArchBoard](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/667/Azure-SDK-Archboard-Review) for SDK packaging strategy when consolidating AutoRest configuration file for SDK generation.

 ### common-types